animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

-# Decentralized development: course manual
+# Decentralized Development Course Manual

 <!-- Table of Contents current as of 12-07-2020 13:40 -->